Towards White-Box Deep Wireless Sensing: Performance

-\head{Cross-user and cross-environment performance} As illustrated in \fig\ref{fig:V2_cross_user_room}, \sysname maintains consistently high accuracy when evaluated on previously unseen users' data.
-Furthermore, despite being trained exclusively with data from Room \#3, \sysname demonstrates remarkable generalization capabilities when tested on data from two additional rooms.
-This exceptional cross-environment adaptability highlights the model's inherent robustness to variations in both user characteristics and environmental contexts.
+\head{Cross-user and cross-environment performance} We first evaluate \sysname under user and environment shifts.
+As shown in \fig\ref{fig:V2_cross_user_room}, \sysname maintains consistently high accuracy when tested on previously unseen users.
+Moreover, although trained exclusively on data from Room \#3, \sysname generalizes well to two unseen rooms with only minor performance degradation.
+These results indicate that \sysname captures motion-relevant signal structures that are invariant to individual differences and environmental multi-path patterns, demonstrating strong cross-user and cross-environment robustness.

-\head{Cross-device and cross-orientation performance} To evaluate hardware independence, we conducted experiments using data from receivers $\text{Rx}_1, \text{Rx}_3, \text{Rx}_5$ (source receivers) to train \sysname, while testing performance across all receivers, including the previously unseen receivers $\text{Rx}_2$, $\text{Rx}_4$, $ \text{Rx}_6$ (held-out receivers).
-As depicted in \fig\ref{fig:V2_cross_device_orientation}, the spatial arrangement of receivers and transmitter is uniformly distributed around the centrally positioned user in the radar chart. \sysname achieves high sensing accuracy with the source receivers and maintains strong performance on held-out receivers with only minimal degradation, demonstrating its robust cross-device generalization capabilities.
-Additionally, \sysname exhibits consistent performance across various user orientations, further underscoring its robustness to positional variations and confirming its practical applicability in real-world deployment scenarios.
+\head{Cross-device and cross-orientation performance} We further evaluate hardware and spatial robustness by training \sysname on data from three source receivers ($\text{Rx}_1$, $\text{Rx}_3$, $\text{Rx}_5$) and testing it on all receivers, including held-out devices ($\text{Rx}_2$, $\text{Rx}_4$, $\text{Rx}_6$).
+As illustrated in \fig\ref{fig:V2_cross_device_orientation}, where receivers and the transmitter are symmetrically distributed around the user, \sysname achieves strong performance on both source and unseen devices with minimal degradation.
+In addition, \sysname exhibits stable accuracy across diverse user orientations, indicating robustness to spatial configuration changes.
+Together, these results demonstrate that \sysname is resilient to hardware heterogeneity and positional variation, supporting its applicability in real-world deployment scenarios.

+\head{Discussion} The observed robustness can be attributed to \sysname's complex-domain modeling and sparsity-driven representation learning.
+By preserving amplitude–phase coupling and explicitly organizing features into structured subspaces, \sysname learns representations that are less sensitive to domain-specific perturbations.
+This property distinguishes \sysname from conventional real-valued or amplitude-only models and highlights the practical advantage of mathematically grounded white-box architectures in wireless sensing.